githubich/kuzi/README.md

 In this example, Catalan would be taught by Admin Teacher in the class of 1st on Monday at 9 AM for 1 hour

 ### Notes
-I know this is guide can be hard to follow, I'll try my best to improve this procedure
+* I know this is guide can be hard to follow, I'll try my best to improve this procedure

+About users, classes, scheduling and subjects:
+* You can create as many as you wish
+* Be sure not to repeat the IDs
+* It's recomended to start with ID = 0

 ### Contributing and following the progress
 First, read the [contribution guide](https://github.com/ezarcel/kuzi/blob/edge/CONTRIBUTING.md#readme)